angelobono/bono-llm-coding-agents/README.md

 ## Known Issues

-- Ollama sometimes returns empty responses, which can lead to errors in the agent workflow.
+- Ollama sometimes returns empty or invalid json responses, which can lead to errors in the agent workflow.
 The workflow will retry automatically, but this can cause longer execution times.

 ## Contributing